terezka/elm-datepicker/README.md

 # elm-datepicker

-*work in progress*

-An (almost) unstyled datepicker for now.
-Does not give you the option to add your own styles either yet, so rather useless.
-However, functional! :dizzy:

-Updated for Elm 0.17
+*Updated for Elm 0.17* :sparkles:

+An now functioning datepicker made in the style of (elm-autocomplete)[https://github.com/thebritican/elm-autocomplete].
+Configuration currently includes:

+ * option for using default styling or add your own classes
+ * inital date - defaults to current

+More to come!
+Functional right now though! :dizzy: